peasy/Peasy.NET/README.md

     }
 }
 ```
-And now we'll hook it up in our PersonService and ensure it gets fired before inserts:
+And hook it up in our PersonService and ensure it gets fired before inserts:
 ```c#
 using Peasy.Core;